What is Mechanical Engineering?

 Engineers are problem solvers.
 They use a variety of tools, including math, science, technology, and economics to find effective solutions to the world’s most difficult problems.

-Mechanical Engineering is a broad, multi-disciplinary Engineering field that includes topics such as:
+Mechanical Engineering is a broad, multi-disciplinary engineering field that includes topics such as:

 - Strength and durability of components

-- Fluid flow and matter transfer
+- Fluid flow and mass transfer

 - Aerodynamics, fluid flow through pipes, pressure vessels, pumps

-- Energy transfer and generation
+- Energy generation and transfer

 - Design of complex systems and mechanisms

-- Landing gear, computer control systems and robotics
+- Landing gear, computer-controlled systems, robotics

 - Modern technology